gem-pasteur/macsyfinder/doc/source/user_guide/input.rst

                         is applied to this profile.
                         To applied the --e-value-search to all profiles use the --no-cut-ga option.
                         (default: 0.1)
-  --no-cut-ga           By default the Mf try to applied a threshold per profile by using the
+  --no-cut-ga           By default the MSF try to applied a threshold per profile by using the
                         hmmer -cut-ga option.
-This is possible only if the Ga bit score is present in the profile otherwise MF switch to use the the --e-value-search (-E in hmmsearch).
+This is possible only if the GA bit score is present in the profile otherwise MF switch to use the --e-value-search (-E in hmmsearch).
                         If this option is set the --e-value-search option is used for all profiles regardless the presence of the a GA bit score in the profiles.
                         (default: False)
+  --cut-ga              By default the MSF try to applied a threshold per profile by using the
+                        hmmer -cut-ga option.
+This is possible only if the GA bit score is present in the profile otherwise MSF switch to use the --e-value-search (-E in hmmsearch).
+                        But the modeler can override this default behavior to do not use cut_ga but --e-value-search instead (-E in hmmsearch).
+                        The user can reestablish the general MSF behavior, be sure the profiles contain the GA bit score.
+                        (default: True)

   --i-evalue-sel I_EVALUE_SEL
                         Maximal independent e-value for Hmmer hits to be selected for system detection.
                         (default:0.001)